jeffreykegler/hoonlint/misc/whitespace.md

-Note, however, that since every terminator on the line requires some terminator to be aligned according to this standard, all of the terminator end up with an alignment requirement.
+Note, however, that since every terminator on the line requires some terminator to be aligned according to this standard, all of the terminators end up with an alignment requirement.
 In the example above, the two terminators on line 918 stand in for each other, and each imposes an alignment requirement on the other.

-Criss-cross lines are so called because if you drew a line from each terminator on the criss-cross line to the rune that it matches syntactically, you would end up with a set of lines, each of which crosses all the others.
+Criss-cross lines are so called because if you draw a line from each terminator on the criss-cross line to the rune that it matches syntactically, you end up with a set of lines, each of which crosses all the others.